 Compensation for Navy Veterans With Mesothelioma

-- Mesothelioma lawsuits: You may be able to file a lawsuit for mesothelioma if a company that exposed you doesn’t have a trust fund.
-Lawsuits are not filed against the U.S. Navy or government and award $1 million or more in many cases.
+- Mesothelioma lawsuits: Our team can file a lawsuit against private companies that made the asbestos materials that made you sick.
+These lawsuits are not filed against the military or government and award $1 million or more on average.

 Help for Navy Veterans Exposed to Asbestos on Frigates